 Alzheimer’s disease is characterized by a build-up of beta-amyloid plaques in the brain, which damages nerve cells.
 The plaques are formed when the beta-amyloid cleaving enzyme, or BACE1, cuts the “parent” beta-amyloid protein into pieces.
 This parent protein is known as the amyloid precursor protein or APP.

-Elenbecestat is a BACE1 inhibitor.
-It is designed to reduce beta-amyloid plaque formation by preventing the BACE1 enzyme from cutting up APP.
+Elenbecestat was a BACE1 inhibitor.
+It was designed to reduce beta-amyloid plaque formation by preventing the BACE1 enzyme from cutting up APP.

 Elenbecestat in clinical trials

-The first two trials showed that participants could tolerate doses of up to 200 mg of elenbecestat, with dizziness and headaches being the most common side effects.
+The first two trials showed that participants could tolerate oral doses of up to 200 mg of elenbecestat, with dizziness and headaches being the most common side effects.

-The plan is for 1,330 patients to receive 50 mg of elenbecestat daily for two years.
-There are multiple measures of effectiveness: whether the treatment can reduce the severity of dementia symptoms; if it can lower beta-amyloid levels in the brain; whether it can prevent deterioration of the hippocampus, a brain region that Alzheimer’s disease has a major effect on; and whether it can reduce levels of Alzheimer’s disease biomarkers in the cerebrospinal fluid.
+The plan was for 1,330 patients to receive 50 mg of elenbecestat daily for two years.
+There were multiple measures of effectiveness: whether the treatment could reduce the severity of dementia symptoms; if it could lower beta-amyloid levels in the brain; whether it could prevent deterioration of the hippocampus, a brain region that Alzheimer’s disease has a major effect on; and whether it could reduce levels of Alzheimer’s disease biomarkers in the cerebrospinal fluid.

 Eisai announced in 2016 that the U.S. Food and Drug Administration had granted fast-track status to elenbecestat.
 Fast track status is aimed at accelerating the development and regulatory review of treatments for serious conditions and that fill an unmet need.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.